hashicorp/terraform-provider-docker/website/docs/r/service.html.markdown

 `dns_config` is a block within the configuration that can be repeated only **once** to specify the extra DNS configuration for the containers of the service.
 The `dns_config` block supports the following:

-* `nameservers` - (Required, list of strings) The IP addresses of the name servers, for example `8.8.8.8`
+* `nameservers` - (Required, list of strings) The IP addresses of the name servers, for example, `8.8.8.8`
 * `search` - (Optional, list of strings)A search list for host-name lookup.
-* `options` - (Optional, list of strings) A list of internal resolver variables to be modified, for example `debug`, `ndots:3`
+* `options` - (Optional, list of strings) A list of internal resolver variables to be modified, for example, `debug`, `ndots:3`

 <a id="convergeconfig"></a>
 ### Converge Config

 `converge_config` is a block within the configuration that can be repeated only **once** to specify the extra Converging configuration for the containers of the service.
-This is the same behaviour like the `docker cli`.
-By adding this configuration it is monitored with the given interval that e.g. all tasks/replicas of a service are up and healthy
+This is the same behavior as the `docker cli`.
+By adding this configuration, it is monitored with the given interval that, e.g. all tasks/replicas of a service are up and healthy

 The `converge_config` block supports the following:

 * `interval` - (Optional, string) Time between each the check to check docker endpoint (ms|s|m|h).
-For example, to check if all task are up when a service is created, or to check if all task are successfully updated on an update.
+For example, to check if all tasks are up when a service is created, or to check if all tasks are successfully updated on an update.
 Default 500ms.
 * `monitor` - (Optional, string) Maximum time to allow one check to run (ms|s|m|h).
 Default 5s.
 This setting is only applied if no [UpdateConfig](#update-rollback-config) is set.
-Otherwise the `monitor` setting of the Update Config is used.
+Otherwise, the `monitor` setting of the Update Config is used.

 ## Attributes Reference